ATDevOutreach/VoiceForSMSFailureFallback/README.md

 2. Customer phone is offline beyond the SMS retry period set by telco(varies upto 24 hours)
 3. Issue with the users phone make

-The SMS status may also be any of the following Statuses, apart from success:
+The SMS status may also be any of the following Statuses, apart from 'Success':
 1. 'Sent'
 2. 'Submitted'
 3. 'Buffered'